sarahmclo/print-statement/README.md

 ![Mock-Up](docs/ps-mockup.webp)

-Welcome to Print Statement, a Python command line interface (CLI) application created specifically for a small screen printing business that sells original print creations at a local market.
+Welcome to Print Statement, a Python command line interface (CLI) application created for a small screen printing business that sells original print creations at a local market.
 This application allows users to manage production sales, track orders and monitor inventory levels for products and materials.
-It shows screen print stock, what has been sold, and what print runs may be needed for future markets based on sales.
-Fully customisable, Print Statement allows users to easily update their print stock and inventory items through intuitive menus and dynamic feedback.
-Print statement is a great effiecient interface for artists and can be adapted to meet the unique needs of any similar business.
+Fully customizable, Print Statement allows users to easily update their print stock and inventory items through intuitive menus and dynamic feedback.
+Print statement is  an efficient interface for artists and can be adapted to meet the unique needs of similar ventures.

 Run the Print Statement program [here](https://print-statement-32b6316d2a47.herokuapp.com/)